Legonzaur/Linux-Windows-scripts/Linux/Automatic Gameplay Recording/README.md

 Automatic Nvidia Shadowplay-like for Linux

 **Current features** : Records the entire display while a game is launched

+It should be possible to tweaks these scripts a bit to allow for a replay feature to be created.
 ## Installation
 ### Requirements
 * Archlinux